enyeInc/Engineering-Conventions/README.md

-### Development Environment
+# Development Environment
+#### Node and NPM
-> Make sure you are using [Node 8 or higher](https://nodejs.org/en/download/)
+Make sure you are using [Node 10 or higher](https://nodejs.org/en/download/)
 1. Gives you access to modern Javascript syntax
 2. Provides the latest `npm`
-3. `Recommended 10.0.0+`
+3. `Recommended 12.0.0 LTS`

+#### Javascript Linting
-> Make sure that ESLint is install on your IDE
+Install ESLint in your IDE
-* It makes sure that we are all following a [basic level of Javascript coding conventions](https://eslint.org/docs/developer-guide/code-conventions)
+* It assures that you are following a [basic level of Javascript coding conventions](https://eslint.org/docs/developer-guide/code-conventions)

+# Git Work Flow
-### Git Flow and Feature branches
+#### Feature branches
-> If you are working on a feature or a bug:
+Leverage [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) whenever you want to add a feature or fix a bug.
 1. Pull the most recent master
 2. Create a feature/bug branch with the following pattern `feature/[your name]/[name of feature]`
 3. Example => `feature/Uche/add-new-modal` or `bug/Uche/fix-broken-navigation`

-### Git Commit and Push
+#### Commit and Push
-> You should commit you changes often and push them up to github.
-This serves as a backup for your code in the event something happens to your code locally.
-Also, it gives your team insight into what you are working on before the PR review process.

-### Pull Requests(PR)
-> PRs are the extremely important when working on a team.
-It allows us to have insight on what our other team members are working on and exposes us to how they think about code.
-It is crucial that you participate in the review process.
-Make comments, ask questions and suggest improvements so that you and the engineer being reviewed can grow technically and communicatively.
+When working on a feature make sure to commit and push your changes to the remote branch as often as possible.
+* This assures that your commits are small and manageable.
+* Additionally, in the event of system failure or any random that affects your local code, you will have a fairly recent backup of your code in the remote branch.

-#### Before PR reviews
+#### Before Pull Requests
-> Before you submit your code for review you should run the following commands:
+Before you create a pull request, run the following commands locally:
-1. `npm run lint`: to check your code for linting error.
+1. `npm run lint`: to check your code for linting errors.
 There should be zero.
 2. `npm run test`: if there are tests, they should all be passing.
 3. `npm run build`: to make sure that your code will successfully build in production.

-### Commenting
+#### Pull Requests (PR)
+After you have finished working on your feature or bug fix, you should [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from your feature branch to the master branch.
+* This PR allows you to see the difference between the current master code and the feature code that you want to merge into the master.
+* This process is very important because it allows your teammates to review your code in order make sure that it is consistent with coding conventions and make potential suggestions to improve the code quality.

+#### Review All Pull Requests
+It is required that each member of your team review and comment on every PR that is created.
+This makes sure that:
+*  You are keeping your teammates accountable for the quality of the code that they are writing.
+* The code merged into your master meets the highest of standards.
+* You are learning from the code that your teammates are writing.

+# More Coding Conventions
+#### Comment Your Code
-> Comments help not only you but any other developer that looks at your code better understand the logic behind your code.
+Comments help, not only you but, others developer better understand the logic behind your code.
 It is essential that you comment often and frequently.
 1. Single comments - used for comments that are only 1 line long
     * starts with `//`
 2. Multiple comments - used for comments that are more than 1 line long
     * starts with `/**` and ends with `*/`

 #### Function comments
-> Each and every function and class must be commented.
+Each and every function and class must be commented.
 You have to define what the function or class does, what are its parameters and what is the expected result

-* When commenting on functions/classes use [JSDoc conventions](http://usejsdoc.org/about-getting-started.html)
+When commenting on functions/classes use [JSDoc conventions](http://usejsdoc.org/about-getting-started.html)
 ```
 /**
  * Helper function that is used to make api requests